 - a.
-Press: Press Mon 2, enter User Lock (unless disabled) using the keypad and press or (unless User Lock is disabled) to enter the Event Menu.
+Press: PROCK (wnless disabled) using the keypad and press ok (unless User Lock is disabled) to enter the Event Menu.
 From here: - b.
-Press Mon 2 to access the Chronological Sort screen.
+Press $\binom{\text{MON}}{2}$ to access the Chronological Sort screen.
 The options given are Sort or Cancel Sort.
 Either selection will go to the Hour screen (6c): - c.
 At the Hour screen, indicate the hour to start displaying events in chronological order.
 Enter the hour as 2 digits in 24 hour format.
-Example: the earliest programmed event is 5:00 AM; entering 05 (or an earlier hour) and pressing or leads to screen 6d. - d.
-Use the PREV and NEXT keys to scroll backward or forward through all programmed events.
+Example: the earliest programmed event is 5:00 AM; entering 05 (or an earlier hour) and pressing (or leads to screen 6d. - d.
+Use the record and record keys to scroll backward or forward through all programmed events.
 The steps for reviewing and editing selected events are the same as those listed in Reviewing and Editing Events by Schedule with one exception: the event number cannot be used to jump directly to an event.